• 1_Leaders_in_Mindfulness1

 Fri 6 Mar—Sun 8 Mar 2026

-As someone with a Hakomi background, you’ve already cultivated the art of attuned, compassionate therapeutic relationships.
-But how can we bring these invaluable skills into everyday life—into relationships where our needs matter just as much as those of the other person?
+How can we bring attuned, compassionate skills into everyday life—into relationships where our needs matter just as much as those of the other person?
 And how can we help our clients do the same?
 This is the terrain of real-life connections—with partners, family members, friends, and co-workers—where the dance between understanding others and expressing ourselves becomes a true art form.
 In this immersive workshop, internationally acclaimed Hakomi Trainers Halko Weiss and Maci Daye will guide you in cultivating deeper, more authentic connections for both yourself and your clients through enhanced communication, mutual understanding, and the transformative power of mindfulness.

 Learn more …